 Raquel Farmer-Hinton, PhD

-• Associate Professor, Educational Policy and Community Studies
+• Professor, Educational Policy and Community Studies

-• Program Director, Alternative Education
+• Program Director, Alternative Education Certificate Program

-As a university professor, Dr. Hinton teaches graduate and undergraduate courses on research methods, sociology of education, urban education, and cultural foundations of education (online and face-to-face).
+As a professor, Dr. Farmer-Hinton teaches graduate and undergraduate courses on research methods, sociology of education, urban education, and cultural foundations of education (online and face-to-face).
 At UWM, she coordinates the Alternative Education Certificate Program.
 Additionally, for 9 years, she served on the Steering Committee of The UChicago Consortium on Chicago School Research (including three years as the Co-Chair of the Steering Committee).

-Dr. Hinton received her BS in Psychology, and her MS and PhD in Educational Policy Studies from the University of Illinois at Urbana-Champaign.
+Dr. Farmer-Hinton received her BS in Psychology, and her MS and PhD in Educational Policy Studies from the University of Illinois at Urbana-Champaign.
 She previously held positions as a Spencer Postdoctoral Research Fellow at the University of Chicago, a postdoctoral research fellow at the Educational Testing Service in Princeton, New Jersey, and a research associate at Westat in Rockville, Maryland.

 Selected Publications

 Farmer-Hinton, R. & Rifelj, K. (2018).
 Clearing clogs in the pipeline: College readiness for all in Chicago and Milwaukee.
 In B. Smerdon, K. Kim, and C. Alfed (Eds.)
 College and Career Readiness and Success: What Do We Know and How Do We Measure It?
-Charlotte, NC: Information Age Publishing.
+Charlotte, NC: Information Age Publishing. https://www.infoagepub.com/products/Career-and-College-Readiness-and-Success-for-All-Students

 Harris, D., Farmer-Hinton, R., Kim, D., Diamond, J., Blakely-Reavis, T., Rifelj, K., Lustick, H. & Carl, B. (2018).
 The promise of free college (and its potential pitfalls): Evidence on the design, implementation, and effects of “free college” and performance-based college aid from a randomized control trial.
 Washington, DC: Brookings Institute. https://www.brookings.edu/wp-content/uploads/2018/09/GS_9202018_Free-College.pdf